Recognizing our donors at every level

 Children's Hospital of Philadelphia still bears the indelible marks of the Lewis Family.
 Their commitment to sick and injured children is perpetuated in every commitment made by members of the Lewis Society today.
 We invite you to join the many others who have joined the Lewis Society in support of Children's Hospital through a will, trust, life insurance policy, retirement plan, annuity, or other type of planned gift.

-For more information about the Lewis Society and ways to make a planned gift to further the mission of Children's Hospital, please contact James Gold at 267-426-6472 or email@example.com.
+For more information about the Lewis Society and ways to make a planned gift to further the mission of Children's Hospital, please contact Lizabeth Macoretta at email@example.com.

 The 1855 Society was created to honor donors that have given to CHOP each year for a decade or more.
 It consists of four "tiers" of consecutive annual giving, at any level — across 10 years, 15 years, 20 years and 25 years or more.
 Support from members provides hope and health for countless children here and around the world.